 The review of service delivery models commissioned by the City in 2019 (Neilson 2019) recommended an In-House/City-Owned Hybrid model for the delivery of economic development services.
-The report further recommended the City approve and develop the ownership, funding, governance, staffing, and other elements of a City-owned economic development agency.
-In the fall of 2019, City Council endorsed a new approach to the delivery of economic development services.
-A hybrid organizational model was proposed comprising an in-house economic development function, to be operated by City staff, and an arm's-length external agency, incorporated and owned (primarily) by the City.
+The previous Nanaimo Economic Development Corporation was dissolved in late 2016 and services were devolved to the City's Department of Development Services, supported by a single Economic Development Officer.
+The Neilson report further recommended the City approve and develop the ownership, funding, governance, staffing, and other elements of a City-owned Nanaimo Prosperity Agency.

-These agency recommendations should be implemented as a precursor to a broader roll-out of the strategy.
-The consultation undertaken by Neilson generated broad support an expanded service delivery model.
+These recommendations, or a reasonable facsimile of such, should be implemented as a precursor to a broader roll-out of the strategy.
+The consultation undertaken by Neilson generated broad support for an expanded service delivery model.
 A robust and sustainable organization framework is necessary so the allocation of resources and responsibilities by the City and its partners occurs as efficiently and effectively as possible.

-7.1.1 Setting up the agency
+7.1.1 Set up the agency

-- Confirm the form of organization, name, ownership, governance, articles of incorporation, place of business and other legal necessities for the EcDev. - Vest the Agency with a core budget sufficient to implement this strategy, based on a fee-for service agreement between the City and its partners for a minimum three-year term.
-The recommended budget for economic development as a whole is between \$0.75 million and \$1 million annually. - To facilitate the involvement of partners in the Agency, link their annual contributions to specific programs or projects that they, as well as the City, have prioritized.
+- Confirm the form of organization, name, ownership, governance, articles of incorporation, place of business and other legal necessities for the EcDev. - Vest EcDev with a core budget sufficient to implement this strategy, based on a fee-for service agreement between the City and its partners for a minimum three-year term.
+The recommended budget for economic development as a whole is between \$0.75 million and \$1 million annually. - To facilitate the involvement of partners in EcDev, link their annual contributions to specific programs or projects that they, as well as the City, have prioritized.